 The nursing skills laboratory augments classroom theory by teaching skills which are necessary in the application of theory.
-The following instructional methods are utilized in the lab: demonstration, supervised practice, individual practice, skills check-offs, computerized instruction, simulation, and independent viewing of tapes, CDs/DVDs, and other learning resources and media.
+The following instructional methods are utilized in the lab: demonstration, supervised practice, individual practice, skills check-offs, computerized instruction, simulation, and independent viewing learning resources and media.
 Students will be required to complete skills competency check-offs each semester throughout the program.